GustavoVargasHakim/TTTemplate/README.md

 ## Model customization

 Model customization can be done inside `utils/model_utils.py`.
 The most important function is `create_model`, which receives the parsed arguments, (optional) pretrained weights, and a boolean argument called `augment` that determines whether to augment/custom a model or not, depending on your needs.
-Notice that the Timm model is loaded without a classifier, while it, along the final global pooling layer, are manually added after creation.
+Notice that the Timm model is loaded without a classifier; it is manually added along with the final global pooling layer after creation.

-When customizing a model, you need to take of two main things:
+When customizing a model, you need to take care of two main things:

 * Model augmentation: adding new components to a Pytorch class-based model is done through a function called `augment_model`.
-Normally, this function receives the timm model, the name of the dataset, and a series of optional `**kwargs`.
+Normally, this function receives the standard timm model, the name of the dataset, and a series of optional `**kwargs`.
 NOTE: the `**kwargs` must have been ideally received by the `create_model` function.
-Please see an example of how to add a new component to a model:
+See an example of how to add a new component to a model:

 ```python
 def augment_model(model, **recipe):